cablehead/ktlawsf/src/markdown/virgin-america-class-action.md

 ### What is the case and what is it about?

-The case, Bernstein et al. v.
-Virgin America, Inc. and Alaska Airlines, Inc., Case No. 15-cv-2277, is currently pending in the U.S. District Court for the Northern District of California before the Honorable Jon S. Tigar (the “District Court”).
+The case, _Bernstein et al. v.
+Virgin America, Inc. and Alaska Airlines, Inc._, Case No. 15-cv-2277, is currently pending in the U.S. District Court for the Northern District of California before the Honorable Jon S. Tigar (the “District Court”).
 The case is on behalf of flight attendants who worked for Virgin America at any time between March 18, 2011 and December 15, 2017 (the “Class”), and alleges that Virgin America failed to comply with certain California wage laws in the way it paid its flight attendants.
 Alaska Airlines is the successor-in-interest to Virgin America, which means that Alaska is responsible for paying any judgment or settlement in the case.

 ### What is the current status of the case?